 - He’s not wearing a wedding ring, therefore he isn’t married.

-Revelation of scripture never includes correction.
-It expands our understanding beyond the limitation of vocabulary.
+Revelation of scripture expands our understanding beyond the limitation of vocabulary.
 Especially when translating from Greek to English.
 Some things don’t make the trip with complete context.
+Here’s one fact you can take to the bank – the Holy Spirit will never correct God’s Word.
+Explain, expand, and reveal, but never improve.

 Some things you have to experience to fully understand.
-Honestly, most things retain some element of mystery.
+Most profound experiences retain some element of mystery.

-The Bible is purposefully incomplete.
+The Bible isn’t faith-by-numbers.
 God intends for us to seek the connection between seeming contradictions by directing our questions to Him.
 He provides the Teacher, the Helper, the Spirit to assist our quest for understanding.

 When should we make disciples and when refrain from casting holy pearls?